Our Work

 At Risk Species

 One of the first initiatives and products of the at-risk species working group was the development of the Midwest Regional Species of Greatest Conservation Need.
-This project identified species of high regional concern and collaborative opportunity.
+This project identified species of high regional concern to identify opportunities for collaboration.

 Other projects of the at-risk species working group underway include:

-• Enhancing the Midwest regional species of greatest conservation need database with updated data on threats, habitats, and climate change, and working towards cross-regional compatibility in database design
+• Enhancing the Midwest regional species of greatest conservation need database with updated data, and working towards cross-regional compatibility in database design.

-• Identifying and prioritizing the most urgent actions that have the highest likelihood of successfully precluding the need to list at-risk species, including species already on the U.S. Fish and Wildlife Service’s national listing workplan for the Endangered Species Act
+• Identifying and prioritizing the most urgent actions that have the highest likelihood of improving outcomes for at-risk species.

 To learn more about our at-risk species work, contact Claire Beck.